 Always choose the highest quality meat you can afford, selecting grass-fed and organic beef whenever possible, wild-caught fish, and pasture-raised poultry, pork, and eggs.

-- Eggs, including deviled, fried, scrambled and boiled — use the whole egg
+- Eggs: deviled, fried, scrambled, and boiled

-- Leafy greens, such as kale, spinach, swiss chard and arugula
+- Leafy greens, such as kale, spinach, Swiss chard, and arugula

 - Cruciferous vegetables, including cabbage, cauliflower, and zucchini